Skip to main content

 Civil cases usually involve disputes about contracts, damage to property, landlord/tenant issues, or damage or loss incurred due to actions or negligence by another party.
 No crime has been committed, but some wrongdoing has occurred.

-General civil cases are divided into types depending on how much money is owed:
+General civil cases are divided into types depending on how much money is owed.

 Remote Appearances